samworrall/Till-Tech-Test/README.md

 ### Approach

-I decided from the outset that I would create at least 3 classes, the till, the printer, and the shop.
+I decided fairly early that I would create 3 classes, the till, the printer, and the shop.
+The till is responsible for processing an order, and can ask for a receipt from the printer class, which is responsible for printing receipts.
+The shop class is responsible for knowing its own details such as shop name, address, number, tax, menu etc.

+Currently I think my printer class is responsible for too much.
+It makes calculations, manipulates the total, incorporates tax etc. These should not be the responsibility of the printer, so I would like to move them either to the till class, or create a new processor class to handle this functionality.

-I began by incorporating the hipstercoffee.json file into the shop class.
+I began by incorporating the hipstercoffee.json file into the shop class, allowing me access to each menu item and its respective price.

+I then created the till class and printer class.
+Initially, the till class held the information about the shop, however I decided fairly early on that this information is not relevant to the till, and so moved it to a shop class.

+Currently, the till can process any number of orders that get added to a basket array.
+When the till asks the printer for a receipt, it tells the printer the name of the customer, the cash they have given, the shop, and the current basket.
+The printer uses this information to work out the correct totals, and returns a pretty printed receipt with all the relevant information.
+I have completed version 1 of this tech test, and half of version 2.

 ### User Stories: